Amy Monheiser » Amy Monheiser

 • STEAM Rotation for the week is: STEM

-• Friday Specials: Spanish
+• Friday Specials: Character Education

-• Respond to your students Friday journal this week. :)
+• No Friday journal this week. :)

 • We will go outside if the "feels like" temperature is above 20 degrees, so please have students bring coats, boots and cold weather gear as needed.